-Terrence Malick’s “Days of Heaven” was his second film released in 1978, after a superb debut in 1973 with “Badlands” featuring Martin Sheen and Sissy Spacek, depicting the Starkweather-Fugate murder spree.
-“Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916 and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.
+Terrence Malick’s “Days of Heaven” was the director’s second feature film, released in 1978 after his superb debut film “Badlands” (1973), featuring Martin Sheen and Sissy Spacek and depicting the Starkweather-Fugate murder spree.
+“Days of Heaven” is a masterly impressionistic evocation of its period, set principally in the Texas Panhandle in 1916, and telling the tale of three itinerant workers who eke out a living at harvest time in the wheat-fields of an isolated rural property.

-The film evokes its period beautifully through use firstly of a sepia-toned montage in the opening credit sequence, and then additionally in the wonderfully poetic use of music, including Camille Saint-Saens haunting “Carnival of the Animals: Aquarium” (which has symbolic meaning and is a repeated musical motif in the film), Leo Kottke’s 12 string guitar pieces (reflecting turn of the century Americana) and Ennio Morricone’s perfectly constructed incidental score lending a wistful, timeless quality to proceedings.
+The film evokes its period beautifully initially through use of a sepia-toned montage in the opening credit sequence, and then additionally in the wonderfully poetic use of music, including Camille Saint-Saens haunting “Carnival of the Animals: Aquarium” (which has symbolic meaning and is a repeated musical motif in the film), Leo Kottke’s 12 string guitar pieces (reflecting turn of the century Americana) and Ennio Morricone’s perfectly constructed incidental score lending a wistful, timeless quality to proceedings.
 These elements are used to create an elegiac tone and a mood tinged with loss and regret, evoking a sense of a half-recalled memory.